pSpaces/jSpace/docs/first_application_maven.md

 # Your first jSpace applications (with Maven)
-You can use Maven to generate an empty jSpace project:
+If you have successfully [built and installed](gettin_started.md)  you have You can use Maven to generate an empty jSpace project:

 ```
 mvn -B archetype:generate \